-Michael is a Professorial Fellow at SPERI.
+Michael is Professorial Fellow in SPERI.
 He is an economist and political theorist, specialising in post-neoliberal political economy, climate change and environmental policy, and green and social democratic thought.
 As Head of Engagement and Impact, he is responsible for oversight and leadership of SPERI’s activities to reach non-academic audiences and policymakers, and to achieve real-world impact from SPERI’s research.

 Prior to joining SPERI Michael was Director of the IPPR Commission on Economic Justice, based at the UK think tank the Institute for Public Policy Research.
 He was principal author and editor of the Commission’s final report Prosperity and Justice: A Plan for the New Economy (2018).

 Originally a community worker and adult educator, Michael later became a director and then managing director of CAG Consultants, where he worked in local economic development and sustainable development.
 He was subsequently an ESRC research fellow at Lancaster University and the LSE.
 He was General Secretary of the think tank and political association the Fabian Society from 1997-2003.

 From 2004–2007 Michael was a member of the Council of Economic Advisers at the UK Treasury, and from 2007–2010 he was a Special Adviser to Prime Minister Gordon Brown, with responsibility for energy, environment and climate policy.